GameBridgeAI/ts_serialize/docs/polymorphism.md

 ### Polymorphic Resolver

-The following example shows an example of how the `@PolymorphicResolver` decorator can be used to directly determine the type of an abstract class implementor, which will then be used when deserializing JSON input
+The following example shows how the `@PolymorphicResolver` decorator can be used to directly determine the type of an abstract class implementor, which will then be used when deserializing JSON input.

 ```ts
 enum Colour {